apache/shardingsphere/Proposal.md

 We want bring Sharding into Apache Software Foundation in order to build a global, diverse and stronger open source community.

 Dangdang submits this proposal to donate Sharding's source code and all related documentations to the Apache Software Foundation.
-The code is already under Apache License Version 2.0.
+The codes are already under Apache License Version 2.0.

 * Code base: https://github.com/shardingjdbc